TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/microsoft-azure/tts-setup/_index.md

 weight: 2
 ---

-After finishing the setup in Azure, this section can help you to make a proper Webhook integration on {{% tts %}}.
+After finishing the setup in Azure, this section shows you how to create the Webhook integration on {{% tts %}}.

 <!--more-->